cheminfo/eln-docs/docs/70_eln/20_eln-add-entry/includes/insertSnippets/README.md

 ![snippets.gif](snippets.gif)

-The ELN also allows to add an unlimited number of meta information key-value pairs.
-Those meta information can not only be inserted in the procedure but also in snippets.
-In order to include the meta information you should type `_` followed by the name of the property.
-For example `_temperature`.
-The use of meta information allows to centralize all the parameters that change from one reaction to another.
+The ELN also allows you to add an unlimited number of meta information key-value pairs.
+This meta information can be inserted not only in the procedure but also in snippets.
+To include meta information, type `_` followed by the name of the property, for example `_temperature`.
+Using meta information allows you to centralize all the parameters that change from one reaction to another.
 This is especially useful in the case of parallel synthesis.

 ![meta.png](meta.png)